elfhosted/elfhosted.com/docs/app/seerrbridge.md

 Navigate to https://debridmediamanager.com, and authenticate with RealDebrid.

-In your browser, use developer tools to inspect the page, and capture your RealDebrid tokens, as illustrated below:
+In your browser, use developer tools to inspect the page, and capture your RealDebrid tokens from local storage, as illustrated below:

 ![](/images/seerrbridge_dmm_setup.png)